-The project is expected to take 9-12 months full time or 18-24 months part -time.
+The project is expected to take 9-12 months.

 Assessment of the food safety data holdings of the FSAI to inform a suitable data model for the FSAI and the wider food safety enforcement community in Ireland.

 The FSAI gathers a significant amount of data on an annual basis to monitor food safety in Ireland.
 Historically separate systems were developed to store different datasets resulting in unconnected data.
 In an effort to build data analytical capacity to inform future policies in data collection and analysis, the FSAI is currently undertaking a project to house all of its key data holdings in a central repository (Data Warehouse).